 |CED 787 Ethics, Integration, Collaboration and Consultation||3|

-* Electives can be chosen from an CED course or certification in conjunction with your adviser.
+* Electives can be chosen from any CED course or certification in conjunction with your adviser.

 Curriculum - Post-Master's Certification: Counselor Education

 The curriculum for this program varies by student.
-Courses taken will assist students in fulfilling the requirements necessary to become a Licensed Professional Counselor (LPC).
+Courses taken will assist students in fulfilling the requirements necessary to maintain or become a Licensed Professional Counselor (LPC).